Top 5 Java Profilers Revealed: Real world data with VisualVM, JProfiler, Java Mission Control, YourKit and Custom tooling.

 Java Mission Control is a Java performance monitoring tool by Oracle which has been shipped with the JDK since Java version 7 update 40.
-It encompases two JMX Console and Java Flight Recorder.
+It encompasses two JMX Console and Java Flight Recorder.
 Java Mission Control works by interacting with a JMX agent in a JVM which has an MBean server that integrates with the built in VM and app instrumentation running the in the JVM.
-That’s a key piece as it really does lower the usage cost of the tool as it’s using pre-existing hooks.
+That’s a key piece as it does lower the usage cost of the tool as it’s using pre-existing hooks.
 Oracle state this is normally well below a 1% performance cost.

-Flight recorder, with it’s historical view, provides the ability to see trends in your JVM.
+Flight recorder, with its historical view, provides the ability to see trends in your JVM.
 This gives you the data needed to find memory leaks, latency issues around thread waits, locking issues and more.
-The most unique feature Java Mission Control brings to the table is that it’s shipped with the Oracle JDK.
+The unique feature Java Mission Control brings to the table is that it’s shipped with the Oracle JDK.
 There’s nothing that you need to install or attach to your existing VM to get it working.
 Start up a terminal go to your JDK bin directory and just type

 Given Java Mission Control is packaged and shipped with the Oracle JDK, it’s surprising only 17.1% of respondents use it.
 I would expect the biggest issue around Java Mission Control is awareness.
 Even today when I ask how many people even know about it less than half of a room at a conference room will put their hands up.
 The tool fared reasonably well in the survey, finding an average of 5 performance issues per release.